mathewlowry/myhub-gpt/AI4Communities on the Fediverse.md

 This is one of this wiki's pages managed with the **permanent versions pattern** described in  [Two wiki authors and a blogger walk into a bar…](https://mathewlowry.medium.com/two-wiki-authors-and-a-blogger-walk-into-a-bar-7106c8376c6e)

-- changes in this version:
+- changes in this version: mid-November:
+	- introduction
-	-
+	- AI services begun
 - version control
     - this is version: 2
     - this is the current version: [[AI4Communities on the Fediverse]]